raptisj/johnraptis.dev/content/blog/thoughts-on-legacy-code/index.md

 ## Extendibility

 A piece of code might work but it is really dead if you can't extend it.
 Sure it can work as expected and still generate revenue for the company but one-day shit will hit the fan.
-You can minimize the problem by keeping things isolated so it doesn't affect the rest of the code though but this can't be a permanent solution.
+You can minimize the problem by keeping things isolated so it doesn't affect the rest of the code though this can't be a permanent solution.

 You really don't want to end up in a situation wherein order to add a new feature, you have to make changes and preserve code that is based on old practices or technologies you no longer support just to fill a business need.